-DPT 740: Sports Physical Therapy 1 sem. hr.
+DPT 740: Sports Physical Therapy

-This course is designed to enhance student's understanding and knowledge of current concepts in evidence-based sports physical therapy.
+This course is designed to enhance student's understanding and knowledge of current concepts in evidencebased sports physical therapy.
 The course content included enhances the student's knowledge of relevant anatomy, physiology, biomechanics, physics, and kinesiology.
 The topics presented will include components of evaluation, diagnosis, and treatment utilizing evidence-based resources.
 The primary goal of the course is to provide students with an overview of sports physical therapy in health care.
 Students will not be considered sports physical therapists upon completion of the course.

-DPT 741: Pelvic Health Physical Therapy

 1 sem. hr.